Should the Law Preserve Party Control? Litigation Investment, Insurance Law and Double Standards

 Cardozo Legal Studies Research Paper No. 394

-Investment in litigation, sometimes known as litigation finance, is becoming increasingly accepted around the world.
-Once disfavored by the common law, it is now embraced in England and Australia, as well as in many civil law nations.
-In the United States, the development of a robust market for investment in litigation by laypersons otherwise unconnected to the legal matter at issue has been met by various objections.
-These include that it interferes with the autonomy of lawyers, and that it would promote frivolous litigation.
+Litigation investment, sometimes known as litigation finance, is becoming increasingly accepted around the world.
+Once prohibited as champerty, it is now embraced in England, Canada, and Australia, as well as in many civil law nations.
+In the United States the development of a robust market for investment in litigation has been met by various objections.
+These include that it interferes with the autonomy of lawyers and that it would promote frivolous litigation.

-This article takes up an argument against litigation investment frequently made by the U.S. Chamber of Commerce and other important stakeholders in the Civil Justice System: that the legal system should not encourage parties to alienate their control over litigation that would vindicate their rights.
-This criticism suggests that private law theory requires that control stay with the original right holder, and that a contract between a party who wants to sell (or give up) all or some of her control over her litigation to a stranger should be struck down for being contrary to public policy.
+This article takes up a popular argument against litigation investment: That the legal system should not encourage parties to sell their control over litigation that would vindicate their rights.
+This criticism is based on an unspoken assumption that private law theory requires that party control stay with the original rightholder, and that contracts that allow the sale of party control to a stranger should be struck down, either for being contrary to public policy or some other legal basis.

-While I briefly consider justifications rooted in moral philosophy for the view that control of litigation cannot be alienated, I focus mostly on arguments based on an interpretation of common law practice.
-I argue that arguments based on the structure or nature of the common law against the alienation of control of litigation are anachronistic.
-Such arguments constrained markets in the Nineteenth Century, but as social needs evolved, especially as the role of insurance in society grew, courts reinterpreted common law practices to permit the alienation of control of litigation for profit in various contexts, including subrogation and liability insurance.
+While I briefly consider justifications rooted in moral philosophy for the view that party control should not be sold, I focus mostly on arguments based on the common law.
+I argue that arguments against the sale of party control based on the structure or nature of the common law are anachronistic.
+Such arguments, which once constrained the sale of party control before the middle of the Nineteenth Century, were abandoned by courts and legal commentators as society evolved.
+Liberal attitudes about the sale of party control were first seen in the gradual elimination on rules limiting the assignment of choses in action.
+Liberalization was next seen in insurance.
+I will demonstrate that as the role of insurance in society grew, courts reinterpreted common law practices to permit the alienation of control of litigation for profit in various contexts, including subrogation, and liability insurance.

 The article concludes by arguing that we can learn from the evolution of insurance law how rigid attitudes about the relationship between victims and wrongdoers can bend to fit social needs.
-It argues that, given the strong market interest in litigation investment in the United States, (as well as its social benefits), the common law should accommodate the alienation of control in this new context.
+It takes note of the growing consensus in the United States, as well as other common law nations, over the social benefits of litigation investment.
+Finally, I argue that, given the appetite for litigation investment among the public, courts and policymakers should be skeptical of arguments that use party control as a justification to block this new form of financing for lawsuits.

 Keywords: litigation finance, litigation, insurance law, torts, Champerty, contracts